Bluekoekj/bluekoekj.github.io/index.md

 ## Hey there!

 Welcome to my website!
-Here you can download files, get my contact info, Itothebonketechediun (force me to speak chinese) and so much more!
-Links are at the top of the page, and yeah!
-Enjoy!
+I update this all the time, so dont worry if a feature you want is not here, because I will most likely add it!

 ## Information